RinNET-OpenSource/aqua_viewer/README.md

 - To build: same as above but run `ng build --configuration=production`.

+- For use with Aqua server: `ng build --configuration=production --base-href /web/`

 For static images, place them into assets folder.
 Otherwise, all related images won't display.

 Please follow the [deployment guide](https://angular.io/guide/deployment) if you are new to angular.